Ghalastic/5-DOF-Robotic-Arm/README.md

 ####
 ### 3. Sketch and Gather Components:
 ####
-Sketch: Create a rough sketch of the robot arm on a digital drawing tool.
+- Sketch: Create a rough sketch of the robot arm on a digital drawing tool.
 ####
-Components: Choose servos, and other actuators that match the design.
+- Components: Choose servos, and other actuators that match the design.
 ####
 #### Program:
 ####
-TinkerCad
+Tinkercad
+####
 ### Link:
 ####
 [Tinkercad Robotic Arm Design](https://www.tinkercad.com/things/beyQ8EDCScX-copy-of-5-dof-robotic-arm)